willfaught/paige/README.md

       class: "text-center text-secondary" # Default is "text-center text-secondary"
       hide: false # Default is false
     rss:
-      hide: true # Don't include this page in RSS feeds
+      hide: false # Don't include this page in RSS feeds; default is false
     search:
-      hide: true # Don't include this page in search results
+      hide: false # Don't include this page in search results; default is false
     table_of_contents:
       hide: false # Default is false
     tags: